Brad Uhlenhake

 Watson; (Inspector Gregory)

-Other Characters: (Lord Excess Profits;
+Other Characters: (Lord Excess

-Caddie; Gregory's Wife's Cousin; Knock-out Craggs;
+Profits; Caddie; Gregory's Wife's Cousin;

-Professor of Golf; Whitecraigs Golf Professional;
+Knock-out Craggs; Professor of Golf; Whitecraigs

-Man from China; Central African Potentate;
+Golf Professional; Man from China; Central

-Auchterarder Maiden)
+African Potentate; Auchterarder Maiden)

 Locations: 221B, Baker Street; Gleaneagles

-Story: Holmes tell Watson about his attempt
+Story: Holmes tell Watson about his

-against Inspector Gregory at Gleneagles.
+match against Inspector Gregory at Gleneagles.

 |